RHoKAustralia/take-heart-australia/README.md

 - [ ] Proper link for navigation bar
 - [ ] In general, cleaning up the Homepage and fill in with real data

+---

 ### Training

 Routes:
 * `/training`
 * `/training-community.html`

-Training page was planned to be a single page with 3 tabs `corporate`, `individual`, and `community chamption(?)`.
+Training page was planned to be a single page with 3 tabs [Corporate](#corporate), [Individual](#individual), and [Community champion](#community-champion).
 Inside of each tab, there should be a form.

+#### Corporate

+Route: *does not exist yet*

-* Corporate: Targeted for companies, user from companies should be able to fill in their data to ask for training request.
+Targeted for companies, user from companies should be able to fill in their data to ask for training request.
 After the form is submitted, it should be stored inside database **(haven't been implemented)**

+#### Community champion

+Route: (`/training-community.html`)

-* Community champion (`/training-community.html`): Same logic with corporate
+Same logic with corporate

+#### Individual

+Route: (`/training`)

-* Individual (`/training`): Targeted for any individual who wants to join public training.
+Targeted for any individual who wants to join public training.
 This tab contains *Eventbrite* implementations to facilitate event lookups.

-To test *Eventbrite* implementation, log in to `take-heart-australia` *Eventbrite* account, then create a sample event, and then select some values for the dropdown and click `Apply` button, it should show up the sample event that you just created.
+To test *Eventbrite* implementation, log in to `take-heart-australia` *Eventbrite* account, then create a sample event, then back to the node server (`/training`) and select some values for the dropdown and click `Apply` button, it should show up the sample event that you just created.

 How it works:
   * **Server**:
     * When the page loaded, the server will make a request to *Eventbrite* API using *take-heart-australia* API Token